TimStewartJ/UCDScheduleBuilder/README.md

 # UCDScheduleBuilder

-Using a genetic algorithm, this will hopefully result in a website in which you can just input the classes that you want to take and a schedule is made as a result.
+To use this site, just input the class codes for the courses you want to take.
+This will make the best schedule it can given those courses, and return the CRNs for specific classes.